InfiniteStyles/pm-js/docs/source/tournament-operation.md

 # Tournament Operation

 Towards the end of 2017, Gnosis hosted a prediction market tournament called [Olympia](https://blog.gnosis.pm/announcing-gnosis-olympia-5fb7e16dd259).
-It combined [GnosisDB](https://github.com/gnosis/gnosisdb), the [core smart contracts](https://github.com/gnosis/gnosis-contracts), and this library in the context of a [user interface](https://github.com/gnosis/gnosis-management) we've been developing (we've also created a [separate repository](https://github.com/gnosis/olympia-interface) for the interface used in the original tournament run, but the work done there is slated to be refactored into a feature flag for the generic interface).
+It combined [GnosisDB](https://github.com/gnosis/gnosisdb), the [core smart contracts](https://github.com/gnosis/gnosis-contracts), and the Gnosis JS library in the context of a [user interface](https://github.com/gnosis/gnosis-management) we've been developing (we've also created a [separate repository](https://github.com/gnosis/olympia-interface) for the interface used in the original tournament run, but the work done there is slated to be refactored into a feature flag for the generic interface).

 This tutorial will detail the configuration and operation of such a tournament.
+In addition to the requirements listed in the introduction of the developer guide, you will also probably want to use [Git](https://git-scm.com/), and you will need to have [Docker](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/) installed for [GnosisDB](https://github.com/gnosis/gnosisdb).

 ## Smart Contracts

 First, you will want to deploy contracts necessary for the tournament.
 These contracts can be found in the [`olympia-token`](https://github.com/gnosis/olympia-token) repository.
-It will likely be the case that you will want to fork this repository in order to tweak it for your own purposes (you will know if that is not the case), so hit that fork button.
+It will likely be the case that you will want to fork this repository in order to tweak it for your own purposes, so hit that fork button.
 After forking it, clone your fork and open the folder in a terminal:

 ```sh
 # this is the SSH version; feel free to use HTTPS if you prefer
 git clone git@github.com:your-github-handle/olympia-token.git
 cd olympia-token
 ```

+You may choose instead to not fork the directory and just clone the original repo, or to forgo Git and just download the repository as a ZIP or tarball; the rest of this guide should still work regardless.

 Have NPM install the dependencies for the repository: